Glazed Salmon with Fruit Salsa

-- Remove salmon from marinade and top with marmalade.
-Grill over indirect heat to desired doneness.
+- Remove salmon from the marinade and top with marmalade.
+Grill over indirect heat to the desired doneness.
 Serve with Fruit Salsa.

-- Combine ingredients, refrigerate to allow flavors to meld.
+- Combine ingredients, and refrigerate to allow flavors to meld.
 Serve at room temperature.

 Amount Per Serving: Calories: 614Total Fat: 29gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 20gCholesterol: 143mgSodium: 221mgCarbohydrates: 37gFiber: 3gSugar: 31gProtein: 52g